Expert covariational reasoning resources in physics graphing tasks: Findings

 \subsection{Reasoning Devices}

-During the card-sorting task for Study 1, we identified five patterns of expert reasoning that are only partially described by the mathematics covariational reasoning framework.
-These patterns were consistent across populations and tasks during Studies 2 and 3, and they encompass many of the code categories that were different than the mental actions.
-We call these ``reasoning devices,'' to illustrate that they are a combination of how the experts described their own reasoning while talking out loud and the graphing behaviors we observed the participants perform.
-In the following subsections, we describe each of these reasoning devices and the associated mathematics mental action (MA 1-4), if any.
-A summary of the reasoning devices can be found in Table~\ref{tab:RD}.
+We identified five predominant, individual codes that are connected to thinking about how changes in one quantity affect changes in another, yet are distinct from what is described in existing frameworks of covariational reasoning (see the Appendix for a full analysis).
+We call these ``reasoning devices,'' because the codes are a result of a combination of how the experts described their own reasoning while talking out loud and the graphing behaviors we observed the participants perform.
+In the following subsections, we describe each of the reasoning devices we identified.
+A summary of the reasoning devices can be found in Table~\ref{tab:RD}. \\